Areas of Interest

 Victorian Literature, Fiction and non-fiction, Diaspora Writing, Theater and Adaptation

-She has over ten years of academic experience at university level teaching.
-She has also worked in different key administrative posts within the university as well as being involved with the theater club for three years.
-She has been with ULAB since 2011 and prior to this She worked at Stamford University, Bangladesh for five years and at Premier University, Chittagong for more than two years.
-Currently, She is the Course Coordinator of BA in English.
+Ms. Rahman over 17 years of academic experience at university level teaching that included working in different key administrative posts within the university.
+She has been with ULAB since 2011 and prior to that she worked at Stamford University, Bangladesh for five years and at Premier University, Chittagong for more than two years.
+She takes active interest in women leadership and was the project lead of World Academy for the Future of Women at ULAB for a year.
+Currently, she is the Advisor of Student Affairs Office.

 Rahman, N., & Zaman, T. (2016).
 Theater in Bangladesh.
 MargASIA: Journal of Centre for Asian Studies 4.1 (Summer 2016), 22-25.